A Desktop Multi-Cam Setup for Virtual Live Events

 You could buy this mic but it may not be right for you.
 This one was custom picked by my audio engineer.
 It took us months to find the right one for my loud, booming voice.
 Take time finding the right mic for you.
-If you’re a lil’ boisterous or work on a space with room noise, give this dynamic mic a try.
+If you’re a lil’ boisterous or work in a space with ambient noise, give this dynamic mic a try.

 COMPUTER & ACCESSORIES